KangchengLiu/KangchengLiu.github.io/_pages/about.md

 **Research Interests**
 =======
-Dr. Liu's research interests lie in the fields of Robotics and Automation, 3D Deep Learning, Computer graphics and 3D,  Robotics Scene Understanding, Computer Vision.
-His works in terms of 3D computer vision and robotics are widely published in international flagship conferences and journals.
+Dr. Liu's research interests lie widely in the fields of 3D Vision and Robotics.
+He specialized in Robotics and Automation, Representation Learning, Data-efficient Learning, 3D Deep Learning, Computer graphics and 3D, and Robotics Scene Understanding.
+His first-author works in terms of 3D computer vision and robotics are widely published in international flagship conferences and journals.

-He served as the program session chair and the program commitee member of the two flagship robotic conferences: IEEE International Conference on Robotics and Automation (ICRA) and IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
-He served as the reviewers of more than 20 internation conferences and journals.
+He served as the program session chair and the program commitee member of the two flagship international robotic conferences: IEEE International Conference on Robotics and Automation (ICRA) and IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
+He served as the reviewers of more than 20 international conferences and journals.

 **Short Introduction**